Skip to main content

 Blog

-Prompts, RAG, fine-tuning, knowledge graphs, context engineering—three years, five paradigm shifts.
+Prompts, RAG, fine-tuning, knowledge graphs, context engineering—five paradigm shifts in three years.
 Models are getting stronger, but we still don't know how to make agents perform well in products.

 Share:

-Recently, while working on agent products, I made an interesting observation.
+Lately, while working on agent products, I've had an interesting realization.

-The traditional software engineering tasks—writing APIs, architecting systems, writing tests—are becoming increasingly straightforward.
+Traditional software engineering tasks—writing APIs, architecting systems, writing tests—are becoming increasingly straightforward.
 Most problems follow established patterns, and past experience plus validation methods are fairly mature.
-Hand it to a coding agent: encounter a problem, have it solve it, test it, evaluate it.
-The chain is clear.
+With a coding agent, you hit a problem, let it handle it, test the result, evaluate it.
+The loop is clear.

 For this kind of mechanical work, agents already perform quite well.

-But there's one area that's extremely difficult: the agent's behavior itself.
+But there's one area that's extremely difficult: the behavior of the agent itself.

 80% of the Value Comes from the Agent

-The paradox is this: the value of traditional software engineering is shrinking, but the new value that has emerged—agent behavior—is precisely what we have the least control over and the least idea how to study.
+The contradiction is this: the value of traditional software engineering is shrinking, but the new value that's emerging—agent behavior—is exactly the thing we have the least control over and the least idea how to study.

-How exactly do you build a good agent?
-I think this question will haunt us for quite some time to come.
+How do you actually build a good agent?
+I think this question is going to haunt us for a long time to come.

-In the three years since ChatGPT emerged, paradigms have been constantly shifting.
-Methods that were previously established are discovered to be lacking after a while, and then everyone switches.
+In the three years since ChatGPT launched, paradigms have been constantly shifting.
+Methods that were previously settled on turn out to be lacking after a while, and then everyone moves on.

-First came prompt engineering.
-Everyone's instinct was to research how to write good prompts, pondering daily how to make AI more obedient and how to embed it into business workflows.
+It started with prompt engineering.
+Everyone's instinct was to study how to write better prompts, obsessing over how to make AI more obedient and how to embed it into business workflows.

 Then came RAG.
-This was mainly to solve the problem of insufficient context.
-Short windows, expensive context—8K or 32K was considered good.
-To make AI more useful, people fed it sliced-up knowledge.
-This direction had its moment of popularity, then suddenly no one talked about it anymore.
+At the time, it was mainly to solve the problem of insufficient context.
+Windows were short and context was expensive; 8K or 32K was considered pretty good.
+To make AI more useful, people fed it knowledge in sliced chunks.
+This direction had its moment in the spotlight, and then suddenly no one talked about it anymore.

 The ceiling was too low.
-No matter what you did, you couldn't reach ideal results.
-Agent accuracy would hit 80%, 85%, then couldn't be pushed higher.
+No matter what you did, you couldn't reach ideal performance.
+Agent accuracy would hit 80%, 85%, and then couldn't be pushed any higher.

-Dissatisfied with RAG, everyone started fine-tuning.
+Unsatisfied with RAG, everyone moved on to fine-tuning.
 Fine-tuning plus RAG, trying to make agent behavior more controllable and predictable.
 To this day, from an ROI perspective, there aren't many convincing cases.

 Then came knowledge graphs.
-People felt pure text vector search was too simple, information relationships not rich enough, so Microsoft proposed graph-based solutions.
-The framework didn't take off.
-It definitely helps, but the cost and speed are unacceptable.
-I once watched a demo where running a task took 5 to 10 minutes, burning massive amounts of tokens, just to answer a trivial question.
-Everyone wants both accuracy and efficiency; there's no room to pursue just one.
+People felt that pure text vector search was too simplistic and that information relationships weren't rich enough, so Microsoft proposed a graph-based approach.
+The framework never really took off.
+It does help, but the cost and speed are hard to swallow.
+I once watched a demo where running a single task took 5 to 10 minutes, burned through a massive number of tokens, all to answer a trivial question.
+Everyone wants both accuracy and efficiency; there's no room to pursue only one side.

-Then came the recent wave: context engineering.
-Models' reasoning capabilities grew stronger, context windows expanded from 32K to 128K, 256K, and now they're pushing 1 million tokens.
-Suddenly no one mentions RAG anymore.
-With such long context, isn't designing the context well enough?
-Pulling documents on demand, disclosing information on demand—what's the point of those sliced search queries?
+Now the latest wave is context engineering.
+Models' reasoning capabilities have grown stronger, and context windows have expanded from 32K to 128K, 256K, and now they're pushing 1 million tokens.
+Suddenly, no one mentions RAG anymore.
+With context this long, isn't it enough to just design the context well?
+Pull documents on demand, disclose information on demand—what's the point of all those sliced search queries?

-Models can reason now, context is long enough, agent capabilities are indeed getting stronger.
+Models can reason now, context is long enough, and the overall capabilities of agents are indeed improving.

 Last year, no one would have dared to imagine this.

-But precisely because it has reached this level, expectations have risen.
+But precisely because they've reached this level, expectations have risen.
 For example, embedding an agent into a system—whether a personal OS or an enterprise business system.
 The capability is strong, and I believe it's strong.
 But how do you manage it?
-How do you make it continuously improve?
+How do you make it keep improving?

 It's increasingly like managing a digital employee.
-Works fast, high enthusiasm, overtime without rest.
-You can't help but feel uneasy—it's so capable, how should I collaborate with it?
+Works fast, highly enthusiastic, never rests or complains about overtime.
+You can't help but feel a sense of unease: it's this capable, so how should I collaborate with it?

-Think about it another way: if you can lead it to create greater value, making it perform better with you than elsewhere, you are amplifying it.
-Amplifying its value is actually solidifying your own position.
+Look at it another way: if you can guide it to create greater value, making it perform better under your direction than anywhere else, you are amplifying it.
+Amplifying its value is also solidifying your own position.

 Your Prompts Might Be Hurting It